AlejandroParedesLT/audioVideo-GenAI/readme.md

 ## Acknowledgements

-This implementation is from the paper
+This implementation was forked from the paper

 @misc{ruan2023mmdiffusionlearningmultimodaldiffusion,
       title={MM-Diffusion: Learning Multi-Modal Diffusion Models for Joint Audio and Video Generation},